Business-improvement.eu

 Case study: Eaton Automotive

 Eaton Automotive in Montfoort, the Netherlands, produces mirror controls for cars.
-'More then ten years ago, we were still a family business,’ says Onno Oenema, Assembly Engineering Manager.
-'Straight after the takeover by the American company Eaton, in 1995, we became firmly committed to lean manufacturing.
+'Before 1995 we were a family business,’ says Onno Oenema, Assembly Engineering Manager.
+'Straight after the takeover by the American company Eaton, we became firmly committed to lean manufacturing.
 Soon after that we attended courses in value stream mapping.
 We didn’t need help from an external consultancy firm, because support came and still comes from America.
 Eaton is a big company, comparable to General Electric.
 We have our own in-house knowledge center for lean manufacturing and quality control.'

 Oenema thinks that Americans are very good at introducing process improvement methods.
 'They simply enforce change,' he says.
 'Their corporate culture permits that.
 It’s far more hierarchical than what we Northern Europeans are used to.
-That’s why the EU is lagging behind when it comes to Lean.
+That’s why the EU was lagging behind when it comes to Lean.
 But now there is growing interest in Lean thinking.
-The Dutch Association of Suppliers, the NEVAT, has recently started to organize Lean symposia.'
+The Dutch Association of Suppliers, the NEVAT, regularly organizes Lean symposia.'

 The freed space came in handy during a revision of the factory lay-out.
 'Once we’d mapped our value stream and our various production processes, it became clear that our work floor organization was illogical', Oenema continues.
 'Now we’ve aligned our machines in flow.
 Parts and materials enter the factory at one end, and the finished products exit at the other end.'